aadityaguptaa/ASJ-2021-2022/installation/windows/windows.md

 <img src="https://i.postimg.cc/WbyZFgJr/image.png" width="500"/>
 </p>

-<h3>Step 4: After the downloading has finished, open the file from downloads and run it.
+<h3>Step 4: After the downloading has finished, open the file from downloads and run it ( Extract the downloaded file first, if it's in zip).
 It will prompt the following dialog box. </h3>
 <p align="center">
 <img src="https://i.postimg.cc/qv6rZQqq/Screenshot-2021-11-29-145857.png" width="500"/>
 </p>